RF-HiT: Rectified Flow Hierarchical Transformer for General Medical Image Segmentation: Related Work

 \subsection{Medical Segmentation with Transformers}

-Originally proposed for machine translation, the Transformer architecture~\cite{vaswani2017attention} has been widely adopted in computer vision tasks~\cite{dosovitskiy2020image,carion2020end}.
-Dosovitskiy et al.~\cite{dosovitskiy2020image} introduced the Vision Transformer (ViT), which achieved competitive accuracy on image recognition by treating images as sequences of patches.
-In medical image segmentation, Chen et al.~\cite{chen2021transunet} introduced TransUNet, a hybrid CNN-Transformer architecture that combines the local feature extraction capabilities of CNNs with the global context modeling of Transformers.
-To effectively utilize 3D volumetric data for brain tumor segmentation, Wang et al.~\cite{wang2021transbts} proposed TransBTS, which leverages a 3D CNN to extract local spatial features and subsequently applies the Transformer to model global dependencies among consecutive slices.
-Hatamizadeh et al.~\cite{hatamizadeh2022unetr} proposed UNETR, which employs a pure ViT-based encoder that directly processes 3D input patches to learn sequential representations, connected to a CNN-based decoder via skip connections to fuse local and global information.
-Standard ViT-based methods incur high computational complexity for dense prediction tasks due to their quadratic attention cost.
-To address this limitation, Liu et al.~\cite{liu2021swin} proposed the Swin Transformer, which employs shifted windows and hierarchical feature maps to efficiently model multi-scale representations.
-Building upon this, Hatamizadeh et al.~\cite{hatamizadeh2021swin} proposed Swin UNETR, which utilizes the Swin Transformer as an encoder to extract multi-scale features and model long-range dependencies, coupled with a CNN-based decoder to generate the final output.
-Recently, several excellent works have further optimized hierarchical architectures.
-It is worth mentioning that an efficient and highly effective vision backbone, the Hourglass Diffusion Transformer (HDiT)~\cite{crowson2024scalable}, was recently introduced and achieved remarkable success in high-resolution image synthesis.
-This improved backbone leverages neighborhood attention, which Crowson et al. showed to outperform the shifted window attention mechanism used in the Swin Transformer.
-HDiT also incorporates other architectural enhancements such as learnable skip connection interpolations and 2D axial rotary positional embeddings to enhance generation quality.
-Inspired by its success, we adapt the HDiT backbone for our task, utilizing it as the basic unit to build an efficient generative model for medical image segmentation.
+Originally proposed for machine translation, the Transformer architecture~\cite{vaswani2017attention} has been widely adopted for computer vision~\cite{khan2022transformers}.
+Dosovitskiy et al.~\cite{dosovitskiy2020image} introduced the Vision Transformer (ViT), achieving competitive image recognition performance by treating images as sequences of patches.
+For medical image segmentation, Chen et al.~\cite{chen2021transunet} proposed TransUNet, a hybrid CNN-Transformer architecture combining CNN-based local feature extraction with Transformer-based global context modeling.
+To better exploit 3D volumetric data for brain tumor segmentation, Wang et al.~\cite{wang2021transbts} proposed TransBTS, which uses a 3D CNN to extract local features before modeling global dependencies across slices with a Transformer.
+Hatamizadeh et al.~\cite{hatamizadeh2022unetr} proposed UNETR, employing a pure ViT encoder that directly processes 3D patches and connects to a CNN decoder via skip connections to fuse local and global information.
+Standard ViT-based methods incur high computational cost for dense prediction due to the quadratic complexity of self-attention.
+To address this limitation, Liu et al.~\cite{liu2021swin} proposed the Swin Transformer, which uses shifted windows and hierarchical feature maps to efficiently capture multi-scale representations.
+Building on this, Hatamizadeh et al.~\cite{hatamizadeh2021swin} proposed Swin UNETR, which adopts a Swin Transformer encoder to extract multi-scale features and model long-range dependencies, followed by a CNN decoder for segmentation.
+More recently, the Hourglass Diffusion Transformer (HDiT)~\cite{crowson2024scalable} achieved remarkable success in high-resolution image synthesis.
+HDiT employs an efficient hierarchical architecture that applies neighborhood attention at higher-resolution stages, which Crowson et al.~\cite{crowson2024scalable} showed outperforms the shifted-window attention, and further incorporates learnable skip interpolation and 2D axial rotary positional embeddings to improve generation quality.
+Inspired by its success, we adapt the HDiT backbone as the basic unit of an efficient generative model for medical image segmentation.